canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 * **hook**: the processing point at which rules are evaluated, as described in the :ref:`Packet flow` section.
 It should be noted that not all hooks are available for all address families and all chain types.
-The restrictions are listed in the `manual page
+The restrictions are listed in the `Chains section of the manual page
   <https://manpages.ubuntu.com/manpages/en/man8/nft.8.html#chains>`_.
 * **priority**: dictates the order in which chains and other standard Netfilter operations are performed at a particular hook point, as described in the